Tooth-extraction complications - Oral paresthesia (nerve damage).

 How long does paresthesia last?

 Fortunately, in most cases a person's paresthesia will resolve on its own after just a few days or weeks.
 However, there can be cases where a person's paresthesia can be classified as being "persistent" (lasting longer than 6 months).
 In a small number of cases, a person's paresthesia can be permanent.
+(See below for more details about this subject.)

 Risk factors for wisdom tooth-related paresthesia.